-Advantages of summer sports camps include a list of physical and mental benefits for children at various ages.
-Transferring from elementary school, middle school and high school, kids need to be exposed to positive influences.
+The advantages of summer sports camps include a list of physical and mental benefits for children of various ages.
+Transferring from elementary school, middle school and high school, kids need positive influences.
 Summer sports camps help give them the tools to develop and succeed not only physically, but also mentally and socially as they grow.

 Summer is a time of stagnant activity because many sports teams are no longer in-season.
 With no structured sporting activities with a school or travel team, the next best option is to register your son or daughter for an athletic camp.
 They will have the opportunity to have fun while learning and gaining experience.
 Consistently working on the mechanics of a sport will increase a child’s skill level and confidence while also taking them outside their comfort zone — forcing them to persevere through uncertainties and fears.